My recovery journey

 6. Coping flashcards

 When you are in the grip of a strong craving, it can be hard to think rationally and remember all the things you are supposed to, so writing some instructions on a phone alert can be useful.
-Here are a few examples of things they might write:
+Here are a few examples of things you might write:

 • Things are going well right now, I don’t want to mess it up